 Approval of proposed TAA-supported training, including any amendments to the REP

+Approval and review of a waiver of the training requirement if:

+the worker is unable to participate in the training because of health issues;

+the enrollment date for training has passed; or

+training is not reasonably available to the worker.

-Approval, review, or revocation of a waiver of the training requirement
+Revocation of a waiver of the training requirement if training becomes feasible

 Boards must ensure that if the denial of a training request, waiver request, or revocation of an existing waiver of the training requirement could lead to loss of TAA benefits or services, a recommendation for denial is forwarded to TWC TAA Technical Assistance to issue such actions as formal, appealable decisions.
 Boards must be aware that revocation of a waiver for the purposes of beginning training does not meet these criteria, and can be issued by Workforce Solutions Office state merit staff.

-Boards must ensure that when state merit staff approves TAA-supported training, or approve, review, or revoke a waiver of the training requirement, the state merit staff enters corresponding entries into TWIST, as follows:
+Boards must ensure that when state merit staff approves TAA-supported training, or approves, reviews, or revokes a waiver of the training requirement for training that is feasible and appropriate, the state merit staff enters corresponding entries into TWIST, as follows:

-REP and REP amendment approval: Enter TWIST service code 68–Employability Development Plan using TAA fund code 121–Trade Adjustment Assistance Act
+REP and REP amendment approval: Enter TWIST service code 68–Employability Development Plan using TAA fund code 121–Trade Adjustment Assistance Act.

-Waivers of the training requirement: Under the TAA Program Detail Waiver tab, enter Start Date, End Date, Approving State, Waiver Status, Effective Date, and Reason
+Waivers of the training requirement: Under the TAA Program Detail Waiver tab, enter Start Date, End Date, Approving State, Waiver Status, Effective Date, and Reason.

-Document services for all corresponding entries in TWIST Counselor Notes, including all of the following:
+Document services for all corresponding entries in TWIST Counselor Notes, including both of the following:

 Training Plan Approval and Amendment: training occupation, training institution, degree or credential, dates of planned participation, and total costs

-Waiver Issuance: support for qualifying criteria as stipulated in WD Letter 22-15, entitled “Waiver of the Training Requirements under the Trade Adjustment Assistance Act—Update” Waiver Review: whether waiver criteria continue to apply, and if not, the remedial actions taken
+Waiver Issuance: support for qualifying criteria whether waiver criteria continue to apply, and if not, the remedial action taken

 Boards may designate TAA-funded state merit staff and other state merit staff, including those primarily funded by Wagner-Peyser, to provide TAA services.